Thursday, November 22, 2018

 • Final negotiation and buying selection based on the results of the inspection

-Wine Buying Process Visual with Pre- and Post- Purchase Inspections by ©LeDomduVin 2018 (extract 2)
+Wine Buying Process Visual with Pre- and Post-Purchase Inspections by ©LeDomduVin 2018 (extract 2)

-• Cases and/or bottles quantity, quality and overall conditions
+• Cases and/or bottles quantity, quality, and overall conditions

 • Detailed inspection of the capsule, cork, level, label(s), bottle, color, and sediments, based on the vintage and facts/knowledge about the wine

-• Authentication if needed when in doubt
+• Authentication is needed when in doubt

 LeDomduVin a.k.a.
 Dominique Noel doing a casual inspection of a bottle of Petrus 1969 - ©LeDomduVin 2018